Do I have to pay a deposit when I rent a new place?

 Interest on deposits

 The interest rate is equal to the guideline rent increase for the year in which the interest payment is due.
-For example, if you paid a last months' rent deposit on August 1, 2016, the landlord must pay you interest on August 1, 2017.
-The rent guideline for 2017 is 1.5%, so the landlord must pay you 1.5% interest on your deposit.
-A year after that, the landlord must pay you 1.8% interest, because the rent guideline for 2018 will be 1.8%.
+For example, if you paid a last months' rent deposit on August 1, 2016, the landlord must have paid you interest on August 1, 2017.
+The rent guideline for 2017 was 1.5%, so the landlord owed you 1.5% interest on your deposit.
+A year after that, the landlord must have paid you 1.8% interest, because the rent guideline for 2018 was 1.8%.